shariq1989/cookbook/content/recipe/moong_dal.md

 * Moong Dal: Moong dal or split mung beans are the most common lentils used in India, featured in many recipes.

-* Warm Spices: Turmeric, Kashmiri chili powder, garam masala, cumin, and various chilis flavor the dish.
+* Warm Spices: Turmeric, Kashmiri chili powder, garam masala, cumin, and various chillies flavor the dish.

 #### What equipment do I need to make this recipe?